What can you do with old clothes?

 - At markets – jumble sales, flea markets and car boot sales can be good places to sell second-hand clothing.

-- Charity shops – some charity shops can get inundated with donations, so phone up or pop in to check they are accepting donations before taking bags in.
+Charity shops are usually the first place people think to take old clothes.
+Because of this, some charity shops can get inundated with donations and it’s a good idea to phone up or pop in to check they are accepting donations before turning up with bags.

-- In-store collection points – some high street retailers including M&S, Primark, H&M, TK Maxx, Zara, and Clarks have clothing and accessories, or shoe collection points in their stores.
+Some high street retailers including M&S, Primark, H&M, TK Maxx, Zara, and Clarks have in-store collection points for old clothing, shoes and accessories.

-- Donation bags – some charities offer a doorstep bag collection service, so you don’t even need to leave the house.
-Alternatively, you can request a free post bag or label from Oxfam, Re-Fashion or Thrift+ to post donated items free of charge.
+Some charities offer a doorstep bag collection service, so you don’t even need to leave the house.
+You can request a free post bag or label from Oxfam, Re-Fashion or Thrift+ to post donated items free of charge.

 - Clothes and textiles – put clean, dry, wearable or reusable textiles in clearly labelled, untied carrier bags.
 Damaged, soiled, or wet textiles cannot be accepted.